Anojlex/Anojlex/README.md

 ### Hi there 👋

 💻 Full Stack Web Developer

 ## About Me

-Hello there!
-I'm a passionate full stack developer with over a year of hands-on experience in building robust and scalable web applications.
-My journey in web development has been fueled by a deep curiosity and a relentless pursuit of mastering the latest technologies.
+Hello!
+I'm a dedicated full stack web developer with over a year of experience in creating robust and scalable web applications.
+My journey in web development is driven by a deep curiosity and a relentless pursuit of mastering the latest technologies.
+I have worked on diverse projects, including e-commerce, ERP, and HRM systems.

 ## Skills

-- **Frontend:** HTML, CSS, JavaScript, React.js,redux
+- **Frontend:** HTML, CSS, JavaScript, React.js, Redux
 - **Backend:** Node.js, Express.js
-- **Database:** MongoDB,SQL
+- **Database:** MongoDB, MySQL